-Sunbridge’s Waldorf Elementary Teacher Education program welcomes applicants who either already possess a bachelor’s degree or are enrolled in a bachelor’s program and on track to complete that degree prior to completion of our program.
+Sunbridge’s Waldorf Elementary Teacher Education program welcomes applicants who have completed a minimum of 60 credits at an accredited college or university.
 Foundation Studies coursework is embedded in our program curriculum and is not a separate prerequisite; however, we do expect you to have some familiarity with Waldorf Education.

 It is also expected that you’ll be able to work actively with children in a Waldorf elementary school throughout the length of the program in one of the following ways: